orgilemu/Stat_172_Final_Project/README.md

 ## Reproduce

+To fully reproduce the analysis and results, run the scripts in the following order. all

 1. Run `src/data_exploration_and_cleaning.R` to clean the raw data and create the binary outcome `Outcome_bin`.
   *  raw/Closed_Discrimination_Complaint_Cases_in_Iowa.csv

 2. Run `src/variable_exploration.R` to reproduce to explore variables before any modeling to see what kind of relationships might exist in this data.
+  *  plot goes here
 3. Run `src/Lasso & Ridge.R` to reproduce logistic regression results (MLE, lasso, ridge) and ROC comparison.
+  *  ROC curve

 4. Run `src/random_forest.R` to reproduce random forest results and evaluation.
+  *
 6. Run `hammock_charts.R` to reproduce hammock chart visualizations.
+  *  Hammock charts
+  *

 ## References
 State of Iowa, (2023).
 Closed Discrimination Complaint Cases in Iowa, https://catalog.data.gov/dataset/closed-discrimination-complaint-cases-in-iowa.